Rental Assistance

 Q: How long does it take to be housed?

 A: It varies.
 Depending on your placement on the wait-list, it could take from six months to more than one year.
-Placement on the wait-list is on a first come, first served basis.

 Q: Does the housing authority implement preferences?